For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 Do I need to be registered for GST to apply for the Fund?

 Applicants can apply even if they are not registered for GST.
 Applicants not registered for GST can apply for a maximum grant of $50,000 (inclusive of GST).
 Applicants not registered for GST must include any GST costs related to the project in the total funding requested.
-This means if project expenses are costed at $6,000 including $600 of GST, then the costs must reflect the included GST amount of $6,600.
+This means if project expenses are costed at $6,000 plus $600 of GST, then the costs must reflect the included GST amount of $6,600.

 For organisations that are registered for GST, the cost of the GST must be excluded from the proposed budget.
 This means if project expenses are costed at $6,600 including $600 of GST, then the costs must reflect the excluded GST amount of $6,000.